gaborfekete85/nb-iot/mobile/README.md

 # IONIC 2 Mobile Application

+# For NB IoT No need setup manually
+- You can install the application on adnroid with the apk/android-debug.apk

 ## Requirements
 - Node, npm - Installation detailed in the parent readme
 - Ionic2: `sudo npm install -g ionic`